-CCJPA recently completed a multi-year series of fare increases on multi-ride tickets that have followed an inflationary increase of two percent per year.
-No fare increases are planned in FY 2020-21 for single-ride or multi-ride tickets (except for train tickets that include a bus connection) as CCJPA works with Amtrak to seek opportunities to improve the efficiency of our service delivery.
+In 2019, CCJPA completed a multi-year series of fare increases on multi-ride tickets that followed an inflationary increase of two percent per year.
+Given the budget and ridership demand uncertainties resulting from the COVID pandemic, no fare increases are planned in FY 2021-22 for single-ride or multi-ride tickets.
+To offer riders more flexibility with their multi-ride tickets, CCJPA extended the 10-ride/45-day ticket to 60 days, recognizing that riders may not be traveling as frequently given that many employees were encouraged and continue to work from home.
+This year and next, we will seek out more ways to offer ticket flexibility for riders as we learn more about ridership patterns and prepare for a new ticketing platform.
 CCJPA is working with Amtrak on an overall adjustment for some bus fares to keep pace with a significant increase in bus costs for some routes.
-Bus fares have not adjusted in recent fare increases and changes may be necessary to maintain current service levels.
+Bus fares were not adjusted in recent fare increases and changes may be necessary to maintain current service levels.

-As part of its Marketing Program (Section 8), the CCJPA will develop outreach initiatives designed to increase customer satisfaction and ridership.
+As part of its Marketing Program (Section 8), the CCJPA will develop initiatives designed to regain ridership and build customer satisfaction.
 Opportunities related to fares and ticketing include:

-- Raise awareness of the flexibility of Capitol Corridor's "unreserved" ticketing - Continue to promote the college/university 6-ride ticket and the "Stride On Board" loyalty program. - Continue to promote California's "Everyday Discounts" - Increase utilization of Amtrak's mobile ticketing features, since they enable real-time validation and improve customer convenience
+- Perform a fare analysis to benchmark our existing fare offerings and better inform future fare products - Develop new fare products or adjust existing ones to better meet the needs of riders - Raise awareness of the flexibility of Capitol Corridor's "unreserved" ticketing - Continue to promote the college/university 6-ride ticket and the "Stride On Board" loyalty program. - Continue to promote California's "Everyday Discounts" - Increase utilization of Amtrak's mobile ticketing features, since they enable real-time validation and improve customer convenience

-Together, these fare and ticketing programs for FY 2020-21 will enhance customer convenience and increase revenue yield as part of the expanding eTicketing program.
+Together, these fare and ticketing programs for FY 2021-22 will enhance customer convenience and increase revenue yield as part of the expanding eTicketing program.

-FY 2021-22 Fares
+FY 2022-23 Fares

-Currently, we do not anticipate fare increases for multi-ride or single-ride train tickets in FY 2021-22 beyond an inflationary level increase.
+Currently, we do not anticipate fare increases for multi-ride or single-ride train tickets in FY 2022-23 beyond an inflationary increase.
 If operating expenses fluctuate significantly (either increases or decreases), this plan will be revisited and adjusted accordingly.
 Other fare and ticketing opportunities include:

-- Continue to expand and raise visibility of transit connectivity programs such as the Transit Transfer Program, joint ticketing, and transfer of motorcoach bus routes to parallel local transit services - Enhance customer loyalty and referral programs to retain existing riders and attract new riders
+- Continue to expand and raise visibility of transit connectivity programs such as the Transit Transfer Program, joint ticketing, and transfer of motorcoach bus routes to parallel local transit services - Enhance customer loyalty and referral programs to retain existing riders and attract new riders - Integration and implementation of new ticketing platform will likely offer new fare products and expand choices for riders

-7. SERVICE AMENITIES, FOOD SERVICES, AND EQUIPMENT
+7. SERVICE AMENITIES, FOOD SERVICES, & EQUIPMENT